aws/eks-anywhere-build-tooling/projects/tinkerbell/hook/README.md

 1. Review commits upstream [repo](https://github.com/tinkerbell/hook) and decide on new release tag or commit to track.
 1. Update the `GIT_TAG` file to have the new desired tag or commit based on upstream.
+1. Update the 'LINUX_KERNEL_VERSION' file to the kernel version tracked in [hook.yaml](https://github.com/tinkerbell/hook/blob/029ef8f0711579717bfd14ac5eb63cdc3e658b1d/hook.yaml#L2)
 1. Verify the golang version has not changed.
-Currently for `bootkit` and `tink-docker` the version mentioned in a [dockerfile](https://github.com/tinkerbell/hook/blob/5.10.57/tink-docker/Dockerfile#L3) of the respective projects is being used to build.
+Currently for `bootkit` and `tink-docker` the version mentioned in a [dockerfile](https://github.com/tinkerbell/hook/blob/029ef8f0711579717bfd14ac5eb63cdc3e658b1d/tink-docker/Dockerfile#L3) of the respective projects is being used to build.
 1. Verify no changes have been made to the dockerfile for each image.
 Looking specifically for added runtime deps.
 1. `tink-docker` image has docker runtime.
 Hence, verify no new changes have been made with docker version updates.
 1. Update checksums and attribution using `make update-attribution-checksums-docker`.